bobbyiliev/introduction-to-bash-scripting/ebook/en/content/023-bash-redirection.md

 You can also build arbitrary chains of commands by piping them together to achieve a powerful result.

-This examble create a listing of every user which owns a file in a given directory as well as how many files and directories they own:
+This example creates a listing of every user which owns a file in a given directory as well as how many files and directories they own:
 ```
 ls -l /projects/bash_scripts | tail -n +2 | sed 's/\s\s*/ /g' | cut -d ' ' -f 3 | sort | uniq -c
 ```